-The most visible form of homelessness is rough sleep There has been an increase in the number of approac homelessness.
+The most visible form of homelessness is rough sleeping but homelessness can take many forms.
+There has been an increase in the number of approaches for assistance from those facing homelessness.

-- There were 1,307 households assessed and owed a prevention or relief duty by the council in 2018/19:9 - There were 392 households assessed as statutory homeless in 2018/19;10 - There was an increase in statutory homelessness acceptances between 2012/13 and 2017/18 of 15%11.
+- There were 1,307 households assessed and owed a prevention or relief duty by the council in 2018/19;9 - There were 392 households assessed as statutory homeless in 2018/19;10 - There was an increase in statutory homelessness acceptances between 2012/13 and 2017/18 of $15\%^{11}$.